Adolf Slaby: Education

 Slaby was born in Berlin, the son of a bookbinder.
-He studied at the Berlin Trade Academy, the predecessor of Berlin-Charlottenburg Technical Academy to study mechanical engineering and mathematics under Franz Reuleaux.
+He studied at Berliner Gewerbeakademie, the predecessor of Technische Hochschule Charlottenburg to study mechanical engineering and mathematics under Franz Reuleaux.
 He was employed as a housekeeper with the machine manufacturer Louis Schwartzkopff, leading to an interest in mechanical engineering.
 Slaby continued his studies at the University of Jena, and received his doctorate in mathematics.

 Early research

 Slaby taught mathematics and mechanics at a vocational school at Potsdam, where he conducted experiments on steam engines and petrol engines.
 He wrote his book Theorie der Gasmaschinen (Theory of Gas Engines), which had an important part in the development of Internal combustion engines.
 Slaby also studied with Heinrich Hertz.

 Electro-technology

 Berlin was at that time the center of electro-technology, with Werner von Siemens in a leading position.
 Siemens supported Slaby personally in his private studies.
-Slaby performed his Habilitation at the Berlin Trade Academy in 1876, and lectured on electrical motors, electrical telegraphy, and Electromechanics.
+Slaby performed his Habilitation at the Berliner Gewerbeakademie in 1876, and lectured on electrical motors, electrical telegraphy, and Electromechanics.
 In 1883, he became a tenured professor of electro-technology.

-In the meantime, the Charlottenburg Technical Academy had been renamed the Technical University of Berlin.
+In the meantime, Technische Hochschule Charlottenburg had been renamed Technische Hochschule Berlin.
 Here, Slaby developed a program of theoretical lectures connected with practical work.
 With the generous support of an industry he established in 1884 which was an electro-technical laboratory, making Berlin the most important training center for the recently developed field of electrical technology.